irene-brown/hugger/README.md

 > [!NOTE]
-> Alternatively you can download hugger from release assets.
+> Alternatively you can download a release of Hugger.

 ## Usage
 Examples of usage: